Travel Guide

 Understanding Pakistan's Climate

-Pakistan has a wide range of climates because of its varied geography.
-Winters in the northern parts are extreme and the snowfall can be quite heavy while in the southern parts, it stays warm and humid throughout the year.
-In Pakistan, the four main seasons are:
+Pakistan is geographically varied in many ways and has a wide diversity of climates.
+The winters in the northern parts are extremely cold and you have heavy snowfall while southern parts are always warm and humid throughout the year.
+The four main seasons in Pakistan are:

 Weather and Travel Suitability